verneh/DS/README.md

 [Recommender](https://github.com/verneh/DataSci/tree/master/Recommender) is my version of a Spotify Recommender to see if songs from another playlist can be added to my own playlist.

 [Simulations](https://github.com/verneh/datasci/tree/master/Simulations) is where i try to do some simulation modeling through ModSimPy.
 Inside is a project on bike sharing utilization between two locations.
+Also included is a bottling machine repair simulation through SymPy.

 [SQL](https://github.com/verneh/datasci/tree/master/SQL) is just SQL things.